Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 I chose to include:
 * Minimal personal information and a good deal of professional/employment information.
-* Any personal information included is in the context of development.
+* Any personal information included is in the context of development or past experience.
 * An interactive work history timeline.
-I wanted to make this interesting to use, and I think it manages to combine utility and design quite well.
+I wanted to make this interesting to use, and to combine utility and good design.
 * My skillsets and how they converge into strengths for development.
 * Projects I have worked on, and am working on.
 * A way to contact me.

 I worked my way through creating the themes for these pages in a linear fashion employing a sprint methodology.
-I also approached the development of the website with a similar method.
+I also approached the development of the website in a similar way.
 I coded the site from the top down and if I got stuck on a particular feature I moved on and came back to it once the foundations were finished.

 I didn't over or under scope this project, I think all the elements included have their place, and there are no glaring ommissions.